discordbypasser/discord-proxy-bypass-voicecall-ban/README.md

 ## Usage

-1. Download `proxy` from the release page
+1. Download `discordbypasser` from up
 2. Close Discord (or kill it in installer)
 3. Enter your proxy:
     - **URL** field `http://127.0.0.1:10808` or `socks5://user:pass@host:1080`